-Best Cooking Method,
+Transcript: Best Cooking Method

-You may remember back in volume 2 I compared the effects of different cooking methods on the phytonutrients in broccoli. well last year food scientists outdid themselves....
+You may remember back in Volume 2, I compared the effects of different cooking methods on the phytonutrients in broccoli.
+Well, last year, food scientists outdid themselves.
 They looked at 20 different vegetables, six different cooking methods, and then, looked at three separate measures of antioxidant activity.
-That’s over 300 separate experiments to figure out, what’s the best way to cook our vegetables.
+That’s over 300 separate experiments to figure out what’s the best way to cook our vegetables.

-First, though, let’s figure out the worst.
-In terms of loss of antioxidant content.
-Baking, boiling, frying, george foreman, nuking, or pressure cooking?
+First, though, let’s figure out the worst, in terms of loss of antioxidant content.
+Baking, boiling, frying, George Foreman, nuking, or pressure cooking?
 The worst is boiling.

 What’s the second worst?
 The pressure cooking.
-When we use these wet cooking methods some of the nutrition is lost into the cooking water.
-It may be less than you think though.
-Averaged over those 20 vegetables, boiling only removes about 14% of the antioxidants.
-So if you really like boiled broccoli, fine—just eat one more floret.
-Seven florets of boiled broccoli has all the antioxidant power of 6 florets of raw broccoli.
+When we use these wet cooking methods, some of the nutrition is lost into the cooking water.
+It may be less than you think, though.
+Averaged over those 20 vegetables, boiling removes only about 14% of the antioxidants.
+So, if you really like boiled broccoli, fine—just eat one more floret.
+Seven florets of boiled broccoli has all the antioxidant power of six florets of raw broccoli.

 What’s the gentlest cooking method, though?
 Out of these remaining four, which preserves antioxidants the best?
-It was the microwave, preserving 97.3% of the antioxidants.
+It was the microwave; preserving 97.3% of the antioxidants.

 First, the honorable mention: green beans.
 With the exception of boiling and pressure cooking, they actually increase in antioxidant power when you cook them, so microwaved green beans are actually healthier than raw green beans.

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by veganmontreal.